AliHamzaAzam/docker-mpi-cluster/README.md

 For instructions on extending this cluster across multiple physical machines, see the `multi_laptop_setup.md` file.

+> **Note:** The multi-laptop (multi-node) setup has not been tested yet.
+The current setup has been verified on a single machine using multiple containers.
+If you try this on multiple laptops or hosts, please share your experience or any issues you encounter!

 ## Shutting Down

 To stop and remove the containers and network: